 Perhaps the biggest direct sourcing challenge occurs when a hiring manager is acquiring talent informally, as these types of "buys" tend to happen in a non-competitive fashion.
-The hiring manager is focused on getting the best possible resource to help deliver their project successfully, often without the competitive pressures or practices that help the organization leverage the best possible value.
+The hiring manager is focused on getting the best possible resource to help deliver their project successfully.
+This is often done without the competitive pressures or practices that help the organization leverage the best possible value.